ConfirmitYaroslavlStudents/Students/ScreenshotHandler/readme.md

   bottom, //number, default: none
 }
 ```
-excludes part of the image from comparison (in pixels, from left top corner)
+excludes part of the image from comparison (in pixels, from left top corner).

 Contacts
 -----------------------------------